alexjlockwood/AndroidDesignPatterns/_posts/2016-08-01-context-compat-get-color.md

     the passed in `Theme` argument.

-Additional convenience methods were also added to `Context` and to the support libraries `ContextCompat` classes as well:
+Additional convenience methods were also added to `Context` and to the support libraries `ContextCompat` classes as well, each operating on the `Theme` associated with the calling `Context` instead:

 *   [`Context#getColor(int)`](http://developer.android.com/reference/android/content/Context.html#getColor\(int\))